Open Science Platforms, Statistics, Coding & Github

 Getting started with Github.

-The Basics: Github guides, Intro for Beginners
+The Basics: Github guides, Intro for Beginners, Use Git with R

 Create your own webpage: Github Pages